-Because occupations involving physical labor dominate the local economy, Delano is generally considered to be a blue-collar town.
-53.84% of the Delano workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Delano is a city of farmers, fishers, or foresters, sales and office workers, and service providers.
-There are especially a lot of people living in Delano who work in farm management occupations (32.36%), office and administrative support (9.33%), and sales jobs (7.77%).
+When you are in Delano, you'll notice that it is more blue-collar than most other communities in America.
+53.55% of Delano’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Delano is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
+There are especially a lot of people living in Delano who work in farm management occupations (32.82%), office and administrative support (9.19%), and sales jobs (7.54%).

 Delano is an extremely ethnically-diverse city.
 The people who call Delano home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Delano, accounting for 73.36% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Delano residents report their race to be White, followed by Asian.
-Important ancestries of people in Delano include German, English, Italian, and Scots-Irish.
+People of Hispanic or Latino origin are the most prevalent group in Delano, accounting for 75.59% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Delano residents report their race to be Asian, followed by White.
+Important ancestries of people in Delano include German, English, Italian, and Scottish.

 The most common language spoken in Delano is Spanish.
 Other important languages spoken here include English and Tagalog.